zapabob/ROCm/README.md

 sudo apt-get install rocm-dkms
 ```

-With move to upstreaming the KFD driver and the support of DKMS,  for all Console aka headless user you will need  add all  your users to the  'video" group by setting the unix permisions
+With move to upstreaming the KFD driver and the support of DKMS,  for all Console aka headless user, you will need to add all  your users to the  'video" group by setting the Unix permissions

 Configure
 Ensure that your user account is a member of the "video" group prior to using the ROCm driver.
 You can find which groups you are a member of with the following command: